 How many trees to build a house?

-There are many good reasons for taking care of your home but one of the most important is to protect the environmental investment that was made in it.
+There are many good reasons to take care of your home and saving trees is one of them.
+Good maintenance helps protect the environmental investment that was made in your home.
 Sustainability folks refer to this as the embedded environmental footprint of the home.
 This footprint signifies that in addition to the monetary cost of your home, constructing it extracted a toll on the environment.

 Land had to be cleared, prepared and dedicated to a house rather than the natural environment.
 Materials had to be mined and manufactured into useable components all of which took labor and energy to produce.
 The making of concrete, glass, petroleum, metals, plastics, fiberglass, paint, asphalt, appliances and wood products all extract costs on the environment and many of these are non-renewable.
 Let’s take a deeper look at just one example of the environmental costs to build an average home.
 The number of trees that went into its construction.